kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 style access provides greater control for the infra/cluster administrator to rotate secret tokens, revoke access, change authorizations etc., which makes it more secure.

-TODO: Add clarity that users choose a single protocol that is supported by their application.
-If the backend driver supports it, the BucketAccess will be granted.
-If not, COSI should return an error stating which protocols are available for the BAC.

 The `credentialsSecretName` is the name of the secret that COSI will generate containing credentials to access the bucket.
 The same secret name has to be set in the podSpec as well as the projected secret volumes.

 In case of IAM style authentication, along with the `credentialsSecretName`, `serviceAccountName` field must also be specified.
 This will map the specified serviceaccount to the appropriate service account in the OSP.

 #### BucketAccessClass

+The BucketAccessClass represents a set of common properties shared by multiple BucketAccesses.
+It is used to specify policies for creating access credentials, and also for configuring driver-specific access parameters.

-Resource for configuring common properties for multiple BucketClaims.
-BucketAccessClass is a clustered resource
+Resource for configuring common properties for multiple BucketAccesses.
+BucketAccessClass is cluster-scoped.

 ```go
 BucketAccessClass {